Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Overcharging ( ) dimensional black holes

-where we have defined $\delta$.
-Note that the function $( Q/2)^2 [ 1- \ln (Q/2)^2 ]$ vanishes at $Q=0$ and $(Q/2)^2=e$, but has a maximum at $(Q/2)^2=1$ (or $Q=2$), which is equal to 1.
-Thus, if $M>1$, $\delta$ is always larger than zero so we have a black hole with $r_+$ and $r_-$.
-We have to consider the cases $M<1$ to overcharge black holes.
+We have to consider the cases $M<1$ to overcharge extremal black holes.
+Among these black holes we should also exclude the solutions with $(Q/2)^2>1$, since the function $(Q/2)^2[1-\ln (Q/2)^2]$ decreases after its maximum point $(Q/2)^2=1$.
+After the maximum point $(Q/2)^2=1$, when the charge of the black hole increases, $\delta$ as defined in (\ref{Eq:extremal}) also increases; i.e. the MTZ black hole is driven away from extremality.
+Therefore the solutions with $M<1$ and/or $(Q/2)^2>1$ are not of interest in an attempt to overcharge a MTZ black hole.

 Let us start with an extremal black hole with $\delta_{\rm{in}}=0$.
-We perturb this black hole with particles which have energy $E$ and charge $q$.
-Notice that, since $M<1$, we have $r_+<1$, thus the minimum energy to have the particle absorbed by the black hole is \emph{negative}.
-We derive the maximum energy for the particle by demanding that the final configuration of the space-time parameters represent a naked singularity, i.e. $\delta_{\rm{fin}}<0$.
+We perturb this black hole with test particles which have energy $E$ and charge $q$.
+Notice that, since $M<1$, and $(Q/2)^2<1$, we have $r_+<1$, thus the minimum energy to have the particle absorbed by the black hole is {\it negative}.
+We derive the maximum energy for the particle by demanding that the final configuration of the space-time parameters represents a naked singularity, i.e.

-Under a reasonable assumption that particle's charge is considerably smaller than black hole's charge, let us choose $q=\epsilon Q$ (where $\epsilon \ll 1$) for the charge of our particles so that the test particle approximation is not violated.
+Under a reasonable assumption that particle's charge is considerably smaller than black hole's charge, let us choose $\delta Q=\epsilon Q$ (where $\epsilon \ll 1$) for the charge of test particles so that the test particle approximation is not violated.
 In that case